Shubha-saha/B12-A5-Emergency-Hotline/readme.md

 3. What is Event Bubbling and how does it work?
 Ans: Event Bubbling- When an event happens on a child element, it bubbles up to its parent elements.
 4. What is Event Delegation in JavaScript?
 Why is it useful?
-Ans: Event Delegation- Instead of attaching event listeners to multiple child elements, you attach one listener to a parent and detect the target element inside the handler.
+Ans: Event Delegation- Instead of attaching event listeners to multiple child elements, you attach one listener to a parent and detect the target element inside the handler. it useful for Saves memory and dynamically added elements.

-Why useful:-
-  a.
-Saves memory
-  b.
-Works for dynamically added elements
 5. What is the difference between preventDefault() and stopPropagation() methods?
 Ans:  preventDefault()- stop browser default action
       stopPropagation()- stop event bubbling